-110. The following graph shows the evolution of the Isle of Man's MAP caseload over the Statistics Reporting Period.
+143. Figure C.1 shows the evolution of the Isle of Man's MAP caseload over the Statistics Reporting Period.

 Figure C.1.
-Evolution of Isle of Man's MAP caseload
+Evolution of the Isle of Man's MAP caseload

-111. During the Statistics Reporting Period, one non-attribution/allocation case started in 2018, which was still pending on 31 December 2018.
-In that regard, its MAP inventory only consists of one post-2015 case and there were no pre-2016 MAP case over the Statistics Reporting Period.
+144. During the Statistics Reporting Period, one non-attribution/allocation case started in 2018 and was closed in 2019.
+Therefore, there is no MAP case in the Isle of Man's end inventory.